-Carmel, Indiana, is located minutes north of Indianapolis, and it’s no surprise that it’s been named one of the “Best Places to Live in America” by Niche.com., with things to do like discover a world-renowned arts scene, taste the local food options and explore hundreds of miles of walking and biking trails.
+Carmel, Indiana, is located minutes north of Indianapolis, and it’s been named one of the “Best Places to Live in America” by Money magazine and Niche.com.
+It’s no surprise with things to do like discover a world-renowned arts scene, taste the local food options and explore hundreds of miles of walking and biking trails.

 The Palladium, a world-class internationally-renowned concert hall, anchors the Center for the Performing Arts campus.
 The schedule is music to anyone’s ears, featuring symphony orchestras, jazz bands, country stars and more.
 Walk across Central Green to see intimate plays and performances at The Studio and the Tarkington.